turingschool/curriculum-site/module2/lessons/js_array_prototype_methods.md

 * Useful for when you need to find a subset of elements in an array that matches a given condition.
 * The callback needs to return an expression that evaluates to a **boolean** value of true or false.
 * The matching elements are returned as they are.
 You cannot modify the element(s) you're filtering for within the filtering function.
-* `filter` has the conditional logic built in (thats the point).
+* `filter` has the conditional logic built in (that's the point).
 You shouldn't need to write an if/else within a filter.
 </section>

 Note that depending on the syntax you use for your callback function, you may not need to explicitly write the `return` keyword.
 You can leverage the *implicit return* available in certain arrow function syntax.